wangeddie67/isa_manim/docs/source/02-Animation for ISA Behaviors.md

 object with a new register object by fading out the old one and fading in the new one.
 The new object can be left/right/center-aligned with the old object.

-:py:func:`isa_manim.isa_animate.predefine_animate.concat_vector` concatenates registers into one new register.
-Besides a list of existing registers, one new register should be provided.
-Existing registers are moved to the new registers in the order specified by input arguments.
-The first source register is ordered in the lowest bits.

 After source registers are ordered in the same location as the new register, the source registers are fading out while the new register is fading in.